Find help and support available during the Coronavirus (Covid-19) pandemic.

 Help from family, friends and neighbours

-If you’re self-isolating you may need help with things like shopping or looking after pets.
+If you’re self-isolating you may need help with things like shopping, collecting a prescription or looking after pets.
 If you can, please contact family, friends or neighbours and let them know how they can help you.
-To avoid physical contact we suggest that you get in touch by phone or using email or other technology.
-This will help us to focus on the most vulnerable and protect people who don’t have anyone who can help them.
+Try to get in touch by phone or using email or other technology to avoid physical contact.

 Find out more about how you can help.